-Kindlehill is a small school in its 14th year of operation.
+Kindlehill is a small school in its 16th year of operation.

-The school has a Board of Directors, consisting of six Board members including the Principal and the Business Manager.
+IN 2016, the school Board of Directors consisted of six members including the Principal and the Business Manager.

 The College of Teachers includes all full time teachers at the school and exists to manage the day to day operations and curriculum decisions for the school.
+In 2016, two additional part time teachers joined the College of Teachers.

-The College reports to the Board, and reports on behalf of the Board.
+The College reports to the Board and reports on behalf of the Board.
 These are the key school bodies.